rodmhgl/legendary-octo-journey/_posts/2023-09-13-post-100-days-of-code-day-three.md

 - count() method
 - modulo operator (%)

 The final project for today was a _choose your own adventure_ style game to practice the concepts we learned today.
 I loved these books as a kid, so this was a fun project to work on.
-I'm sure there are more efficient ways to write this with classes / data structures, but I'm happy with how it turned out.
+I'm sure there are more efficient ways to write this with classes / data structures, but I wanted to stick within the constraints of what we've covered so far.

 {% highlight Python %}
 print("Welcome to Treasure Island.")